-The full details of which entities, sites, and activities must be included in the scope of the APS Certificate are explained in a separate Fair Trade USA standard document called "Requirements for Certificate Scope under the APS."
+The full details of which entities, sites, and activities must be included in the scope of the APS Certificate are explained in a separate Fair Trade USA standard document called Requirements for Certificate Scope under the APS, and further detailed in the Guidance for Determining Scope.
+The procedure for changing the scope of an existing APS Certificate is also explained in a separate Fair Trade USA document, Changes to Certificate Scope Procedure.